ansys/pyensight/doc/source/calc_functions.rst

 ``CaseMapImage(2D or 3D parts, part to map from, scalar, viewport number, Undefined value limit)``

 This function does a projection of a 2D part variable from a different case onto a 3D geometry taking into account the view orientation from the specified viewport number, similar to a texture mapping.
-The function in effect maps 2D results to a 3 dimensional geometry taking into account view orientation and surface visibility.
+The function in effect maps 2D results to a 3D geometrym taking into account view orientation and surface visibility.

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths:  30 70

     * - part to map from